 Of course, there are hundreds, so simply remember to be open and take some reactions with a grain of salt, as you could be talking absolute absurdity to another Spanish speaker.

-Influence Of Other Languages
+Influence Of Other Languages On Spanish Dialects

 During the Spanish colonial period, it probably goes without reminding anyone that Spaniards claimed land that was already inhabited by indigenous people.
-For this reason, many Spanish varieties in South and Central America were heavily influenced by the local, native languages.
+For this reason, many Spanish dialects in South and Central America were heavily influenced by the local, native languages.

 For example, Paraguayan Spanish is strongly influenced by Guaraní, the language of the indigenous people of the region.
 Guaraní is actually one of the few native languages that survived colonization and is the second official language of Paraguay.
 In fact, most of the population of Paraguay is bilingual and both languages are taught in schools.
 Some classic examples of this influence are in words like ñembo (it’s a bit like saying “kind of”) or Gua’u, which is a word used to show disbelief about something.
 Listen here: